IAfanasov/vue3-challenge/README.md

 ## Unit Tests

 As I'm new to vuejs, my knowledge makes TDD not feasible at this moment.
-I created one test file with clarifying comments to showcase my unit test skills.
+After implementing the project, I created one test file with clarifying comments to showcase my unit test skills.
+I hope that is enough.

 To run the unit tests: